-Glastonbury Abbey Trading Limited is the wholly owned trading subsidiary of Glastonbury Abbey selling souvenirs and books, providing catering facilities, hosting events at Abbey House and car parking in Silver Street.
-It is run by a Board of Directors, which includes representatives from local businesses as well as representatives from the abbey.
-In 2021 the process of recruiting two or three suitably qualified non-executive directors commenced, interviews and recommendations took place in early 2022.
+Glastonbury Abbey Trading Limited is the wholly owned trading subsidiary of Glastonbury Abbey which has responsibility for the gift shop selling souvenirs and books, a café providing catering facilities, events held at Abbey House and a car park in Silver Street.
 It was set up in 1990 and donates its profits to the charity as Gift Aid.
-Operations were significantly affected by the Coronavirus pandemic during 2021, but small-scale investments were made to the outdoor café and the recommendations of reviews of the catering and shop implemented as part of the business recovery plan.
-The Company made a profit of £16,979 in 2021 (2020 profit of £20,319).
+It is run by a Board of Directors, which includes representatives from appropriate businesses as well as representatives from the abbey.
+In 2021 the process of recruiting two or three suitably qualified non-executive directors commenced, interviews and recommendations took place in early 2022 and resulted in the recruitment of three new non-executive directors with a range of highly relevant skills.
+The café continues to perform well and some much needed improvements were made throughout the year.
+The coffee offering has again been upgraded for 2023.
+The Café is now operating at the limits of the power available to it which will affect any expectations of savoury food offerings.
+The shop had a challenging year but was much improved on 2021.
+Its stock will be wound down throughout 2023 for the town deal closure.
+In 2023 Glastonbury Abbey events will be part of the trading company rather than the charity.
+The Company made a profit of £2,986 in 2022 (2021 profit of £16,979).